-Upperparts of male are chestnut brown with a gray crown, a black eye line and bill, a whitish gray cheek and a single white wing bar.
-Underparts are grayish tan, with a black throat and upper breast.
-Upperparts of female are tan, with darker reddish brown wings, a yellowish bill and a pale eyebrow; the single white wing bar is often indistinct, and the underparts are tan.
-The song is a repeated, slurred, nonmusical "chireep" or "chirip."
-The call is a harsh "chireep."
+The house sparrow was brought to America from Europe, but instead of controlling insect pests, it became a pest itself.
+Upper parts of male are chestnut brown with a gray crown, a black eye line and bill, and a whitish gray cheek; a single white wing bar or shoulder spot is often visible.
+Underparts are grayish tan (dingy), with a black throat and upper breast.
+Upperparts of female are tan, with darker reddish-brown wings, a yellowish bill, and a pale eyebrow; the single white wing bar or spot is often indistinct, and the underparts are tan.
+The song is a repeated, slurred, nonmusical chireep or chirip.
+The call is a harsh chireep.

-House sparrows are one of the most common birds that share human habitats.
-They forage at bird feeders, in fast-food parking lots and among shrubs and vines near buildings in urban, suburban and rural areas.
-You may also see them building nests in crannies of signs on "big-box" stores.
+House sparrows, with rock pigeons and European starlings, are one of the most common birds that share human habitats.
+Fortunately, they are rarely found in healthy native habitats such as forests, marshes, and prairies.
+They forage at bird feeders, in fast-food parking lots, and among shrubs and vines near buildings in urban, suburban, and rural areas.

 The house sparrow, or English sparrow, is not a true American sparrow; rather, it is an Old World sparrow that is more closely related to species in Europe, Asia, and Africa.

 To the initial delight of nostalgic European immigrants, house sparrows were introduced to America in the 1800s in hopes they would help control insect pests.
 But house sparrows don't feed much on insects, however, and quickly became a pest, especially to farmers.

 House sparrows' catholic diet includes grain crop and weed seeds, fruits, insects, bread crumbs, and more.
 They hang around restaurants' outdoor seating areas and parking lots.
 They are common at bird feeders and are overabundant in rural regions and around livestock feedlots from coast to coast.